openvinotoolkit/openvino/docs/ops/movement/ScatterUpdate_3.md

 *   **1**: `data` tensor of arbitrary rank `r` and type *T_NUMERIC*. **Required.**

 *   **2**: `indices` tensor with indices of type *T_IND*.
-All index values are expected to be within bounds `[0, s - 1]` along axis of size `s`.
+All index values are expected to be within bounds `[0, s - 1]` along the axis of size `s`.
 If multiple indices point to the same output location then the order of updating the values is undefined.
 If an index points to non-existing output tensor element or is negative, then an exception is raised. **Required.**